brankowss/Real-Estate-ETL/README.md

 # Serbian Real Estate ETL Project

 This project demonstrates an ETL pipeline for analyzing Serbian real estate data.
 It fetches data from **Kaggle**, processes it using Python and SQL, and stores it in a **PostgreSQL** database.
-Analytical **SQL views** are created to extract insights such as  10 cheapest 4 bedroom properties for my 2 favorite cities, 10 most expensive properties, 10 most cheapest properties and more.
+Analytical **SQL views** are created to extract insights such as 10 cheapest 4-bedroom properties for my two favorite cities, 10 most expensive properties, 10 most cheapest properties and more.

 ## **Project Structure**

 - **`data/`**: Contains raw (`raw/`) and processed (`processed/`) data.
 - **`scripts/`**:
   - `extract.py`: Fetches the dataset from Kaggle using the Kaggle API.
-  - `transform.py`: Cleans data who have empty value.
+  - `transform.py`: Cleans data who have empty values.
   - `load.py`: Loads the processed data into the PostgreSQL database.
 - **`sql/`**:
   - `create_table.sql`: Defines the database schema for the `real_estate` table.